jspecify/jspecify/docs/spec.rst

 `subtyping <#subtyping>`__, the some-world containment check applies the some-world subtyping check, and the all-worlds containment check applies the all-worlds subtyping check.

+This meta-rule applies except when a rule refers explicitly to a particular version of another rule.

 Same type
 ---------